opensearch-project/documentation-website/_ml-commons-plugin/connectors.md

 Machine Learning (ML) Connectors provides the ability to integrate OpenSearch ML capabilities with third-party ML tools and platforms.
 Through connectors, OpenSearch can invoke these third-party endpoints to enrich query results and data pipelines.

-You can build connectors in two ways:
+You can provision connectors in two ways:

-1. A [standalone connector](#standalone-connector), saved in a connector index, can be reused and shared with multiple remote models but requires access to both the model and the third party being accessed by the connector, such as OpenAI.
+1. A [remote connector](#standalone-connector), saved in a connector index, can be reused and shared with multiple remote models but requires access to both the model and the third party being accessed by the connector, such as OpenAI.

-2. An [internal connector](#internal-connector), saved in the model index, can only be used with one remote model.
+2. An [local connector](#internal-connector), saved in the model index, can only be used with one remote model.
 Unlike a standalone connector, users only need access to the model itself to access an internal connector because the connection is established inside the model.

 ## Supported connectors